ISPOR's History

 Communications and Branding

-ISPOR recently revamped its communications and branding platforms, including the launch of an updated logo and brand to better reflect its membership and the Society’s leadership position in the field.
-With 14,000 members in more than 100 countries, ISPOR is reaching across disciplines and across borders with more vibrant and relevant communication approaches to reach and engage a global audience of HEOR professionals.
+ISPOR recently revamped its communications and branding platforms, including an updated logo and brand to better reflect its membership and the Society’s leadership position in the field.
+With nearly 18,000 members in more than 100 countries, ISPOR is reaching across disciplines and across borders with more vibrant and relevant communication approaches to reach and engage a global audience of HEOR professionals.
 For more information, view our award-winning video that outlines ISPOR’s new branding strategy.